panoply/esthetic/docs/src/rules/markup/attributeLineBreak.md

 # Attribute Line Break

-Controls attribute newline break behavior.
-This rule accepts a `boolean` or `number` type.
-The rule allow you to refine how attributes are to be formatted independent of the Æsthetic's default behavior of using the global [`wrap`](/rules/global/wrap) limit.
+Controls newline behavior of tag attributes.
+This rule accepts a `boolean` or `number` type and will allow you to refine how attributes are to be formatted independent of the Æsthetic's default behavior which applies newline breaks in accordance with the global [`wrap`](/rules/global/wrap) limit or when a newline character exists before the first attribute sequence.
 When you provide `attributeLineBreak` an integer value of **1 or more** Æsthetic will apply newline breaks when the number of attributes contained within a tag exceeds the limit.

 #### Related Rules